-Some MFCC graduate students complete the program in two years and some in three years.
-If you wish to complete the program in three years, please find below a suggested course sequence.
-If you are considering a "three-year plan," we strongly recommend that you seek some type of volunteer or paid counseling-related field experience (e.g., crisis hotline, women's shelter, family service agency, etc.).
-Many of our three-year students tell us that they did not profit as much from their academic classes in the first year because they were not seeing clients.
-Work in the field will permit you to apply the knowledge and principles learned in class to your fieldwork.
+If you are considering a "three-year plan," we strongly recommend that you seek some type of volunteer or paid counseling-related field experience (e.g., crisis hotline, women's shelter, family service agency, etc.) during your first year.
+Work or volunteer in the field will permit you to apply the knowledge and principles learned in class to your fieldwork.